What is an enrolled agent?

 Ethical standards for enrolled agents.

 Enrolled agents are required to abide by the provisions of the Department of Treasury’s Circular 230, which provides the regulations governing the practice of enrolled agents before the IRS.
-As a member of The National Association of Enrolled Agents (NAEA), we are also bound by a Code of Ethics and Rules of Professional Conduct of the Association.
+As a member of The National Association of Accountants (NSA), we are also bound by a Code of Ethics and Rules of Professional Conduct of the Association.

 Are enrolled agents required to take continuing professional education?

 In addition to the stringent testing and application process, the IRS requires enrolled agents to complete 72 hours of continuing education every three years to maintain their licenses.
-As a member of the NAEA, which raises the bar even further, we are required to complete at least 90 hours in a three-year period.
+We, however, raise the bar even further by completing at least 90 hours in a three-year period.